hendler5/LearningMarkdown/ExampleExercise.md

 * What type of information needs to be conveyed?

   * Introductory or detailed
-  * Conceptual or Task-based / instructional
+  * Conceptual or task-based / instructional
   * Technical or non-technical

 * What medium best suits the type of information?